Planning Appeals

 - The applicant does not agree with one or more of the conditions on an approval.

-Proposal: Outline application for up to 170 dwellings (Use Class C3) with associated open space and vehicular access off Warwick Road, Banbury; All matters reserved except for access
+Proposal: Outline application for demolition of existing structures and erection of up to 99 dwellings, access, open space and associated works with all matters reserved except for access